cbor2

 false

-How should the key/value pairs be sorted before an object or Map gets created?
+How should the key/value pairs be sorted before an object or Map gets encoded?
 If null, no sorting is performed.
+Modern protocols use coreDeterministic, older ones use lengthFirstDeterministic.

 null

-If specified, normalize strings on encoding.
-'NFD' may optimize for CPU, 'NFC' may optimize for size.
-Don't use this without Unicode expertise.
+'NFD' may optimize for CPU, 'NFC' may or may not optimize for size.
+Don't use this unless your protocl calls for it, or if you have Unicode expertise.
 In particular, the 'K' forms are really unlikely to be useful.

 undefined